GiorgosKoulouris/MDs-and-pages/ansible-playbooks/windows-promote-to-dc/README.md

 * A UNIX system with ansible installed to execute the main bash script for the deployment
 * Credentials for a local administrator of the target system
 * Your target hosts will need internet access to download any necessary content
-* You will need the ansible role defined in the script.
-In case you need to download it again, you can find it
-	<a href='https://gk-tools.s3.eu-central-1.amazonaws.com/public/ANSB/windows-promote-to-dc.tar.gz' target="_blank">here</a>
 * Has been tested on the following:
 	- Windows Server 2016
 	- Windows Server 2019